Supporter of the EU Citizens' Initiative

 Signatures can be registered either online directly with the EU Commission or on paper.
 The initiative is eventually submitted if the minimum number is reached within the deadline (and these votes stand up to scrutiny).
 In the next step, representatives of the organizing group present the issue to the European Parliament in a public hearing.

 At the latest six months after submitting the final count, the Commission must announce its further action or rejection of the proposed legislative amendment.
-If the decision is favourable, the initiative will now go through the relevant legislative procedure and changes are made to the laws.
+If the decision is favourable, the initiative may go through the relevant legislative procedure and changes are made to the laws.

 Project history